csu-hci-projects/SP23-Data-Structures-In-Virtual-Reality/README.md

 * met to discuss checkpoint 2
 * check in on the analysis from Seth

+### 4/14 (James, Claire, Seth, Yanye)
+* met to finish checkpoint 2
+* film video and took screenshots of the VR prototype
+* made more edits to paper

 ## Checkpoint 1

 ### Future Distribution of Work